Pic of the Week - Page 201

 Sunset in central France

 Location : This sunset was captured during the ‘Forgotten France’ photographic workshop this spring.
 The location is just around the corner from the gîtes we stay at in Villeneuve near Crozant.

-It was in the evening when I captured this image using a tripod-mounted Canon 5DmkIII camera and a Canon 8-15mm f/4 L lens set to 50mm.
+It was in the evening when I captured this image using a tripod-mounted Canon 5DmkIII camera and a Canon EF 24-70mm f/2.8 L lens set to 50mm.
 This camera has been modified to capture IR (Infrared) light and also block visible light, so the colours captured are not normal.
-I used Live View focusing at 10x on this end of the table.
+I used Live View focusing at 10x on the wall quite close to me.
 The camera was set to manual exposure mode, 1/60th of a second, f/8, ISO 100 and daylight white balance.
-I then captured a series of 13 exposures from 30 seconds all the way to 1/125th of a second in one stop increments.
-The RAW processing, creating and saving of the HDRI was all done in Photoshop CS6.
-The HDRI TIFF file was then opened and tone mapped in Photomatix Pro.
-The final adjustments were then done back in Photoshop.
+I then captured a series of exposures from 8 seconds all the way to 90 seconds in half-stop increments using Bulb.
+The RAW processing, compositing and the final adjustments were all done in Photoshop CC.

 Buy prints - here

 Some people enjoy having the "Pic of the Week" image emailed to them each week.
 I would be happy to add you to the email list, please simply send me an email asking to be added to the "POTW" list.
 I am also happy to remove you when requested.